World Human Rights Day – 10 December

-The idea of human rights is, each one of us, no matter who we are or where we born are eligible with the same rights and freedom.
-Human rights are fundamental and not grantable or revocable, they are equal for every human being and they are universal.
+Human Rights Day held on the 10th of December every year.
+Human rights are each one of us, no matter who we are or where we were born are eligible for the same rights and freedom.
+It is fundamental and not grantable or revocable; they are equal for every human being, and they are universal.

-Historical Background of Human Rights Day:
+Historical Background of Human Rights Day

 The history of human rights is quite a long one.
-Throughout the centuries and across the societies, religions, and cultures, world history has struggled, with defining notions of rightfulness, justice, and rights.
+Throughout the centuries and across societies, religions, and cultures, world history has struggled, with defining notions of rightfulness, justice, and rights.
 On 10th December 1948, the UN General assembly adopted the Universal declaration of human rights.

 An international committee chaired by Eleanor Roosevelt laid down the basis for modern international human rights law.
 This declaration based on the principle that all human beings are born free and equal in dignity and rights.

 Human Rights Day Activities :

 Following Human Rights day activities held in major cities of the world every year on 10th December:

 - Arrangement of high-level political conferences, meetings, and cultural events/ exhibitions to address human rights issues.

 - Award of Nobel peace prize held on the 10th of December.